 The results showed Soliris could inhibit complement-mediated TMA and improve kidney function in aHUS patients.

-C10-004, another open-label Phase 2 exploratory clinical trial (NCT01194973), assessed the effectiveness of Soliris in adult aHUS patients.
+C10-004, another open-label Phase 2 exploratory trial (NCT01194973), assessed the effectiveness of Soliris in adult aHUS patients.
 The results showed that sustained Soliris treatment reduced complement activation, inflammation, clot formation, blood vessel damage, and kidney injury.

 An open-label Phase 2 trial (NCT03518203) is underway to study the effects of early intervention with Soliris to treat TMA/aHUS-associated multi-organ dysfunction syndrome (MODS) in children and adults undergoing hematopoietic stem cell transplantation (HCT).
 The trial is currently recruiting about 21 patients in the U.S., and is expected to be completed in December 2023.